galaxie500/blog/_posts/2019-05-10-one-finger-to-rule-them-all.md

 # Simple controls are challenging

-As a user I do not want to read through manuals or tutorials to learn how to actually play the game.
+There is a simple reason why so many games try to avoid simple input but instead use more complex input mechanisms: it can become rather complicated to communicate how the game can be played, when there is just a single input method!
+On the other hand, as a user I do not want to read through manuals or tutorials to learn how to actually play the game.
 Time is much better spent and there are so many games out there which do not require any tutorials whatsoever.
-Thus, designing a simple input system which can be just with just one finger is rather challenging:
+Thus, designing a simple input system which can be just with just one finger is key.
+Before we can implement simple input, the following questions need to be answered:

 * how does the player know if he should swipe, pan or where to click?
 * how do I prevent that the player accidentally uses wrong controls?
 * how can I ensure the player learns the controls naturally by just trying out?

+Answering these questions gave me confidence to build all my games with simple controls.
+This made designing UI components rather hard but eventually paid of by having a really simple game experience.

-> the more limited the controls are, the more accessible the game is.
+> The more limited the controls are, the more accessible the game is.
 However, the amount of input combinations decreases with limited controls.

 Finding the perfect balance between those two is the real challenge.